dskoda1/Databases_Final_Project/README.md

 Bugs:

-No bugs.
+No known bugs.

 Files:

 Inside of the lib folder:

-Main.java- Actually runs our interface
+Main.java- Command line interface that runs our program

 allTriggers.sql- contains all of our triggers for the database system